-- EMR's have "defaults" for normal findings that often fill in descriptive, detailed language for normal structures/findings.
+- The templates for each encounter type, including the eye exam are customizable and many providers have customized their office system in a way that has deleted key elements of the eye exam.
+Deleting some elements may make your charts non-compliant. - EMR's have "defaults" for normal findings that often fill in descriptive, detailed language for normal structures/findings.
 Caution should be used with defaults so that the clinical data and test results correlate with the diagnosis, assessment and management plan. - When documentation is worded exactly like or similar to previous entries, the documentation is referred to as "cloned".
 Cloning of documentation from a previous visit lacks the encounter-specific information necessary to support services rendered to patients. - A review of the EMR for consistency, logical assessment, and treatment plans should be completed before signing the chart.
-The chart should not be manipulated n or corrected once it is signed by the provider.
+The chart should not be manipulated n or corrected once it is signed by you.